Dilutes Australia buckskin & smoky black register for studbook and non-studbook buckskin & smoky black horses and ponies

 The owners of all buckskins and smoky blacks must be current financial members of the Association.
 Should an owner cease to be a financial member, the registration of all horses registered in his or her name will be suspended until such time as said owner rejoins the association, at which time the registration of all horses registered in his or her name will be reinstated

-All horses / ponies being presented for registration as either a smoky black or a brown buckskin will be required to undergo DNA testing for the cream factor if it is determined by the registrar that there is not sufficient physical evidence of dilution.
+All horses / ponies being presented for registration as a smoky black or 'dark bay' (brown) buckskin will be required to undergo DNA testing for cream unless one of the following is applicable:

-CREAM BUCKSKIN - the palest shade of buckskin; a pale cream or buff colour with dark points.
+CREAM - a pale cream, off white or buff colour with dark points.

-STANDARD BUCKSKIN- a yellowish body colour.
+STANDARD - a yellowish body colour.
 Mane, tail and legs are black.
 May be clear coated, dappled or sooty.

-BURNT BUCKSKIN - also known as sooty buckskin.
-At one stage sooty buckskin was incorrectly known as brown grulla when it was thought that buckskin, dun and grulla were each controlled by the same genetic mechanism.
+BURNT/SOOTY - at one stage sooty buckskin was incorrectly known as brown grulla when it was thought that buckskin, dun and grulla were each controlled by the same genetic mechanism.
 However, it is now known that this is not the case.
+'Sooty' is progressive; horses progressively develop black hairs through the coat as they age.

-BROWN BUCKSKIN - this is the darkest shade of burnt/sooty buckskin.
-Overall the horse appears to be a brown but the lighter yellow is in ill-defined areas, whereas the true brown is red or mealy only on the 'soft parts'.
-It has a more golden tint to it than brown.
-Please note that all horses / ponies being presented for registration as brown buckskins may be required to undergo DNA testing for the creme factor unless they have
+BROWN - this is the darkest shade.
+Overall the horse appears to be brown with tan or buff soft spots.
+Please note that all horses / ponies of this colour being presented for registration may be required to undergo DNA testing for cream unless they have

-These horses and ponies do not carry agouti and breeders should be aware when using smoky blacks for breeding buckskins that the other parent must carry agouti if a standard or brown buckskin is the desired result.
+These horses and ponies carry two copies of the recessive agouti allele 'a' that allows black pigment to be dispersed right across the coat.
+Breeders should be aware when using smoky blacks for breeding buckskins that the other parent must carry at least one copy of the dominant agouti allele 'A'.
+If a buckskin is the desired result the other parent needs to carry two copies of the dominant allele ie be 'AA'.